-- Set the PWM period by writing to the selected Timery Period register (PRy). - Set the PWM duty cycle by writing to the OCxRS register. - 3.
-Write the OCxR register with the initial duty cycle. - Enable interrupts, if required, for the timer and output compare modules.
-The output compare interrupt is required for PWM Fault pin utilization. - Configure the output compare module for one of two PWM Operation modes by writing to the Output Compare Mode bits, OCM<2:0> (OCxCON<2:0>). - 6.
-Set the TMRy prescale value and enable the time base by setting TON (TyCON<15>) = 1.
+- 1. Set the PWM period by writing to the selected Timer Period register (PRy). - 2.
+Set the PWM duty cycle by writing to the OCxRS register. - Write the OCxR register with the initial duty cycle. - Enable interrupts, if required, for the timer and output compare modules.
+The output compare interrupt is required for PWM Fault pin utilization. - Configure the output compare module for one of two PWM operation modes by writing to the Output Compare mode bits, OCM<2:0> (OCxCON<2:0>). - Set the TMRy prescale value and enable the time base by setting TON (TxCON<15>) = 1.

-Note

-The OCxR register should be initialized before the output compare module is first enabled.
-The OCxR register becomes a read-only Duty Cycle register when the module is operated in the PWM modes.
+Note: The OCxR register should be initialized before the output compare module is first enabled.
+The OCxR register becomes a Read-Only Duty Cycle register when the module is operated in the PWM modes.
 The value held in OCxR will become the PWM duty cycle for the first PWM period.
-The contents of the Output Compare x Secondary register, OCxRS, will not be transferred into OCxR until a time base period match occurs.
+The contents of the Duty Cycle Buffer register, OCxRS, will not be transferred into OCxR until a time base period match occurs.

-14.3.1 PWM PERIOD
+14.4.1 PWM PERIOD

-The PWM period is specified by writing to PRy, the Timery Period register.
+The PWM period is specified by writing to PRy, the Timer Period register.
 The PWM period can be calculated using Equation 14-1.